What to Do About Distracting Thoughts When Trying to Concentrate

 • It is the ability to make one thought or action the main and only point of attention.

-• It means the ability to control your thought, choose the thoughts you want, and avoid the ones you do not want.
+• It means the ability to control your thoughts, choose the thoughts you want, and avoid the ones you do not want.

-Concentration, like any other skill requires exercising and training it.
+Concentration, like any other skill, requires exercising and training.
 This is why I have written a book about this topic, to help people improve their concentration.

 A Question about Concentration

-Recently, one of the website reader aske me what to do when thoughts keep distracting your focus and attention when you are trying concentrate.
+Recently, one of the website readers asked me what to do when thoughts keep distracting his focus and attention when he is trying to concentrate.
 The questioner referred to the exercises about concentration on this website.

-He wanted to know what to do when practicing a concentration exercise, when thoughts try to pull his attention to something else.
-He wanted to know whether to continue the exercise, or stop and start it afresh.
+He wanted to know what to do when practicing a concentration exercise and when thoughts try to pull his attention to something else.
+He wanted to know whether to continue the exercise or stop and start it afresh.

-“When practicing concentration exercise number 1, which requires the counting words in a book, I always keep on counting, and if a negative thought comes, I ignore it and keep on counting.
-Is it ok to do the exercise this way, or do I need to start from the beginning?”
+“When practicing concentration exercise number 1, which requires counting words in a book, I always keep on counting, and if a negative thought comes, I ignore it and keep on counting.
+Is it okay to do the exercise this way, or do I need to start from the beginning?”

-If you are able to ignore the distracting thoughts and keep your attention on the counting, that’s okay.
+If you can ignore the distracting thoughts and keep your attention on the counting, that’s okay.

-If you are not able to resist the distracting thoughts, follow them, and then after a while catch yourself thinking about something else, then, you will have to stop the exercise and start from the beginning.
+If you cannot resist the distracting thoughts and follow them, and then you become aware that you are thinking about something else, you will need to stop the exercise and start from the beginning.

 Thoughts will always try to distract your attention, but if your willpower and the desire to succeed are strong, your concentration will continue, even if there are some thoughts at the background of your mind.

-If your willpower, desire and attention are not strong enough, you will most probably forget to concentrate, and would become aware that your mind has drifted away, only some time later.
+If your willpower, desire, and attention are not strong enough, you will probably forget to concentrate and become aware that your mind has drifted away only some time later.
 This might be after several seconds or even several minutes.

 When you lose your focus, the distracting thoughts become the main focus of your attention, and you would need to start the exercises from the beginning.

 You strengthen your muscles when you lift the weights and practice the exercises, even if they are difficult.
-To strengthen your concentration you need to do the same.
-You need to continue, despite the difficulty and the tendency of the mind to drift away.
+To strengthen your concentration, you need to do the same.
+You need to continue despite the mind’s difficulty and tendency to drift away.

 Concentration Definition